PAN 328 (office), 624-6844

-Co-chair of the Stochastic Working Group of the LIGO Scientific Collaboration (LSC) (2006-present); Member of the LSC-VIRGO Data Analysis Council (2007-present); member of the LSC Data Analysis Committee (2006-2007); co-chair of the Hardware Injections Subgroup of the LIGO Detector Characterization Group (2006-2009); member of the LIGO Detector Characterization Committee (2006-2009); member of the LIGO Calibration Review Committee (2006-present, Chair since 2009); McKnight Professorship (2010-2012).
+Chair of the SuperCDMS Non-project R&D Working Group (2014-present); Chair of the SuperCDMS Elections and Appointments Committee (2012-2015); Co-chair of the Stochastic Working Group of the LIGO Scientific Collaboration (LSC) (2006-2011); Member of the LSC-VIRGO Data Analysis Council (2007-2011); member of the LSC Data Analysis Committee (2006-2007); member of the LIGO Calibration Review Committee (2006-2013, Chair 2009-2013); McKnight Professorship (2010-2012).

 My research focuses on the physics of the earliest stages of the Universe and of the highest energies.
 In particular, I am interested in experiments that probe content and properties of the Universe today, and that can shed light on the evolution of the Universe and on the physics at high energy scales.
 I work on two such experiments.

 Laser Interferometer Gravitational-wave Observatory (LIGO) has built multi-kilometer interferometers at two sites: Hanford, WA and Livingston Parish, LA.
 These interferometers are designed to search for gravitational waves that could be produced in some of the most violent events in the Universe: mergers of two neutron stars or black holes, supernova explosions, or the Big Bang.
 Detection of gravitational waves would therefore open a new window into astrophysics and could potentially give us a view of the very early Universe, when the Universe was only a fraction-of-a-second old.